 Read Wishfulfilling Jewels for Dharma practitioners by Geshe Kelsang Gyatso for more about this special program.

-You are welcome to drop in on one or two FP classes to see if they are right for you.
+You are welcome to drop in on one or two FP classes free of charge to see if they are right for you.

 How much will it cost?